omkero/Astro-Ship/READ.md

 !! required !!

-# Install SDL2 and SDL2_ttf
+# Install SDL2 and SDL2_ttf and SDL2_Mixer and SDL2_image
-sudo apt-get install libsdl2-dev libsdl2-ttf-dev libsdl2-mixer-dev
+sudo apt-get install libsdl2-dev libsdl2-ttf-dev libsdl2-mixer-dev libsdl2-image-dev

-# Install SDL2_image
-sudo apt-get install libsdl2-image-dev

 (optional only if you use opengl)